Tyler Bolin - Adair County Community Voice

 Tyler Bolin, 27, of Jamestown, Kentucky, formerly of Columbia, died Saturday, September 25, 2021 at U.K. Medical Center in Lexington from injuries received in an accident.

-Survivors include: wife – Taylor Swink Bolin of Jamestown; parents – Daryl and Breanna Bolin of Columbia; mother – Janet Bolin of Casey County; sons – Austin and Ashton Cooper, Aydyn Swink, all of Ewing, Virginia; daughter – Averie Bolin of Jamestown; brothers – Samuel Locker of Nashville and Alexander Bolin of Columbia; and sister – Emily Newton of Somerset.
+Survivors include: wife – Taylor Swink Bolin of Jamestown; parents – Daryl and Breanna Bolin of Columbia; mother – Janet Bolin of Casey County; sons – Austin and Ashton Cooper, Aydyn Swink all of Ewing, Virginia; daughter – Averie Bolin of Jamestown; brothers – Samuel Locker of Nashville and Alexander Bolin of Columbia; and sister – Emily Newton of Somerset.

-Visitation on Tuesday, September 28, from 5-8 p.m. at Grissom-Martin Funeral Home.
-Cremation will follow the visitation
+Visitation is on Tuesday, September 28, from 5-8 p.m. at Grissom-Martin Funeral Home.
+Cremation will follow the visitation.

+The family has requested donations be made to the Tyler Bolin Memorial Fund at any United Citizens Bank location.

 Grissom-Martin Funeral Home in charge of arrangements